-Lead value is a way to demonstrate an increase or decrease in the number of qualified leads you get from your marketing investments.
-But that increase or decrease is tied to ROI (return on investment), or the amount of revenue you generate from the money you invest in your marketing.
+Lead value is a critical part of revenue acceleration.
+How?
+Lead value helps identify changes in the number of qualified leads you get from your marketing investments.
+This change is tied to ROI (return on investment), or the amount of revenue you generate from the money you invest in your marketing.
 By plugging your average lead value into your ROI calculations, you can determine if the money you are spending on PPC, SEO, email, and other efforts intended to drive traffic to your site is paying off, or if you need to rethink your approach.
 You can also use the number to calculate ROI on any CRO (conversion rate optimization) efforts you may be doing to improve the number and quality of leads.

 By attaching a monetary value to each lead, data is transformed from a mere metric to tangible financials.
 Tying your efforts to discrete revenue increases is a particularly compelling way to develop your credibility among Management, keep them on board with your current efforts, and gain leverage for future budgets and projects.
 Those same dollars can be used to incentivize as well.
 If your efforts require cooperation with other departments at your company, showing your colleagues the dollars and cents can help secure a higher priority to the work that you do together, making it possible to generate money more quickly.